almeidaws/desafio-ios-gustavo-amaral/README.md

 The project was created by just one person in 4 days, but that is not an argument to completely avoid using [Scrum](https://www.scrum.org/).

-A backlog was created to track all the requirements and polishments that could be made, even that most worthless ones.
-It was important to view the big picture when finishing some feature and starting others.
+A backlog was created to track all the requirements and polishments that could be made, even those most worthless ones.
+It was important to view the big picture when finishing some feature and starting the others.

 **This board is public.
 It is [available on Trello](https://trello.com/b/SddlKA6b/marvels-heroes)**
 ![Project's file structure](https://github.com/almeidaws/desafio-ios-gustavo-amaral/blob/master/Doc/Trello.png)